 The options are endless, ranging from a bike ride in the Presidio and along Crissy Field, to bird watching in the restored wetland areas at Heron's Head Park, to enjoying panoramic views from the top of Grand View Park.

 Born out of sand dunes in the late 1800s, Golden Gate Park today is a rich blend of gardens, play spaces and museum culture.
 The new de Young Museum, San Francisco’s fine arts icon, opened to rave reviews in 2005, and the California Academy of Sciences is right across the way.
-The Beach and Park Chalets at the west end provide sustenance and entertainment.
+The Park Chalet at the west end provides entertainment and is just across the Great Highway from Ocean Beach.
 In between are walking and bike trails, the San Francisco Botanical Garden, Stow Lake, and the resident herd of bison.

 Aquatic Park is a number of parks in one.
 It's the aquatic playground of Dolphin Club members who brave the Bay's ice waters for their swims.
 It's also home to San Francisco Maritime National Historic Park, a treasure zone of San Francisco's maritime history and historic ships.